-310 4.1 Eddy activity from a Lagrangian framework
+4.1 Eddy activity from a Lagrangian framework

-Figure 4 presents eddy occurrence and drift in the Levantine basin LB for anticyclones and cyclones, with the designated regions of Fig. 3.
+Figure 4 presents eddy occurrence and drift in the LB for anticyclones and cyclones, with the designated regions of Fig. 3.
 Time occurrence percentage, shown in colors, is computed as the time spent inside the maximal speed contour of a detected eddy, whereas the drift, shown with arrows, is the mean speed of eddy centers passing through the pixel.
-Pixel size is $(1/8^{\circ}x \ 1/8^{\circ})$ .
-A Gaussian smoothing is performed (kernel size 5x5 pixels), and data from pixels crossed

-315 by less than 5 eddy centers are discarded.
-This picture can be seen as an eddy Lagrangian approach equivalent to the MDT shown in figures Fig. 1 and 3, adding new information.
-Firstly, the spatial distribution of cyclonic and anticyclonic eddies is extremely non-homogeneous: almost no anticyclones are present in the northern part of the Levantine basinLB.
-The prevalence of the Mersa-Matruh and Eratosthenes seamount structures as persistent anticyclones is confirmed with coherent spots hosting anticyclones more than 50% of the 2000-2018 time period.
-Cyclones are also present in the attraction basin previously defined

-320 using anticyclones trajectories (Sect.
-4.3) southeastern part of the LB, in particular in the "HaïfaHaifa" region.
-At last all All anticyclonic (respectively cyclonic) regions do have on average a higher presence of anticyclones (cyclones), confirming through an eddy a Lagrangian approach the definition of anticyclonic and cyclonic regions.

-Additionally comparison can be made regions defined in Sect.
+Pixel size is (1/8°x 1/8°).
+A Gaussian smoothing is performed (kernel size 5x5 pixels), and data from pixels crossed by less than 5 eddy centers are discarded.
+This picture can be seen as an eddy Lagrangian approach equivalent to the MDT shown in Fig. 1 and 3, adding new information.
+Firstly, the spatial distribution of cyclonic and anticyclonic eddies is extremely non-homogeneous: almost no anticyclones are present in the northern part of the LB.
+The prevalence of the Mersa-Matruh and Eratosthenes structures as persistent anticyclones is confirmed with coherent spots hosting anticyclones more than 50% of the 2000-2018 time period.
+Cyclones are present in the southeastern part of the LB, in particular in the "Haifa" region.
+All anticyclonic (respectively cyclonic) regions do have on average a higher presence of anticyclones (cyclones), confirming through a Lagrangian approach the regions defined in Sect.
 3.2.
-Comparison in Fig. 4 with other well-know eddying feature such as the Ierapetra eddies - Indeed its formation site southeast of Crete can be spotted with also a strong southward

-- 325 drift, coherent with its observation offshore(Ioannou et al., 2017).
-However as Ierapetra eddies Southeast of Crete highlights the difference between Lagrangian and Eulerian visions.
+Comparison in Fig. 4 with the Ierapetra eddies Southeast of Crete highlights the difference between Lagrangian and Eulerian visions.
 The Ierapetra eddies show up very clearly in SLA maps and are the most intense eddies in the region (Amitai et al., 2010).
-However as they do not have a fixed stable spot fixed stable position and can drift far away after their formation , they forme (Ioannou et al., 2017), they form a less concentrated occurrence spot in Fig. 4a which would instead reveal stable persistent structures.
-The Lagrangian vision then shows more persistent yet maybe 330 less intense structures. - Additionally Fig. 5 shows eddy lifetime statistics in the LB, with a comparison of the normalized cumulative eddy lifetime, i.e. the probability for an eddy to live longer than a given time period.
+However as they do not have fixed stable position and can drift far away after their formation (Ioannou et al., 2017), they form a less concentrated spot in Fig. 4.
+The Lagrangian vision then shows more persistent i. c 225 m a

+Additionally Fig. 5 shows eddy lifetime statistics in the LB, with a comparison of the normalized cumulative eddy lifetime, i.e. the probability for an eddy to live longer than a given time period.
 In the Mediterranean sea, the lifetime for cyclones is on average far shorter than for anticyclones, as already shown by Mkhinini et al. (2014).
-However this disequilibrium is even - 335 more pronounced in the LB: the cyclones lifetime distribution is very similar than in the rest of the Mediterranean, whereas anticyclones clearly tend to live longer.
+However this disequilibrium is even more pronounced in the LB: the cyclones lifetime distribution is very similar than in the rest of the Mediterranean, whereas anticyclones clearly tend to live longer.
 As an example, in absolute units of detected eddies, 105 anticyclones (out of 5770) compared to 70 cyclones (out of 7159) are found to live longer than 400 days in the whole Mediterranean, whereas in the LB 39 anticyclones (out of 1210) compared to 17 cyclones (out of 1630) live longer than 400 days.
-The intense Ierapetra anticyclones have been shown to live often more than 3 years (Ioannou et al., 2017), but as no more than one of these eddies is formed each - 340 year they can not explain alone this trend of longer anticyclone lifetimes.
+The intense Ierapetra anticyclones have been shown to live often more than 3 years (Ioannou et al., 2017), but as no more than one of these eddies is formed each year they can not explain alone this trend of longer anticyclone lifetimes.
 These statistics suggest the existence of mechanisms prolonging anticyclones lifetime in the LB.
 Hence, this study focuses particularly on anticyclones, whose longer lifetimes also lead to capture water masses in their core for an extended period and have higher hydrologic impact.